hbeni/fgcom-mumble/docs/CREATING_RADIATION_PATTERNS_GUIDE.md

 This comprehensive guide explains how to create radiation pattern files for vehicles, aircraft, boats, and ships in FGCom-mumble.
 It covers the complete workflow from initial modeling to final pattern integration.

 **✅ CURRENT STATUS**: The automated pattern generation system has been updated and is now working correctly.
-The script `scripts/pattern_generation/simplified_nec_generator.sh` now uses `.nec` files exclusively and properly generates patterns at multiple altitudes for aircraft with parallel processing support.
+The script `scripts/pattern_generation/antenna-radiation-pattern-generator.sh` now uses Python-based coordinate transformations for reliable 3D attitude pattern generation with full yaw rotation support via the Vehicle Dynamics API.

 ## Table of Contents